oliveroneill/hanserver/README.md

 regions, these regions are used to avoid populating the whole world with images.
 This should aim to keep the database size down by choosing the most recently used locations.
-* Configuration - I wanted to keep the configuration between each collector separate but also not bog the user down with having to store a set of configuration files within some common path.
-For now, that meant storing the configuration for each collector within static code (see `hancollector/collectors/config`).
-Files (or a single master file) is definitely a better way to go and I'll move to this when I have the chance.
 * Cleaning up images - images that have been deleted from their original source need to be taken down, there needs to be a neat way of doing this without periodically downloading the images to check the response code